Dear New Student,

 Varicella (Chicken Pox) requirements are strictly enforced.
 A student must provide either doctor documentation of date of disease, OR have TWO doses of the varicella vaccine.
 One dose is not sufficient for admission.

-Meningococcal Vaccine In Pennsylvania, there is a mandatory vaccination requirement.
+Meningococcal Vaccine in Pennsylvania, there is a mandatory vaccination requirement.
+If there has been more than 5 years after the first dose was given, a second dose is required.
 Students may sign a waiver to defer the vaccine, but we strongly urge students to protect themselves against this rare but life threatening disease.

 Tuberculosis screening is required for certain students who might be high risk.
 Please follow all directions and requirements.
 (See physical form for details).

-If you are an individual who is not vaccinated, you must fill out a vaccination medical/religious waiver form found on our website and return this waiver along with your health physical forms.
-Health Insurance:
+If you are an individual who is not vaccinated, you must fill out a vaccination Medical/Religious Waiver [PDF] form found on our website and return this waiver along with your health physical forms.

-All students are required to complete the insurance enrollment information or complete the waiver information.
-This information can be accessed on the New Student website.
+All students are required to complete the insurance enrollment information or complete the waiver [PDF] information.
+This information can be accessed through the New Student website.

 Health insurance is required for all Swarthmore students.
 Many families assume that their private health insurance plan will adequately cover a student away from home.
 Services such as blood tests, MRI’s, X-rays, and care received from specialists (ie: dermatologists, ophthalmologists, surgeons, orthopedics, etc,) are often NOT covered.